5 Things to Consider When Adapting Your Data Center Strategy for a Successful Hybrid IT Environment

 - Prelude: The company tests the fit between product and market, typically through one-off solutions for initial customers.

-- Act one: The company narrows their focus to an offer that scales.
+- Act one: The company narrows their focus to an offering that scales.

 - Act two: The company expands the offer to new geographies or channels, extends the offer to a new product market, or transforms the offer into a platform.